ustankie/ustankie/README.md

 </div>

 <div align="center">
-    I'm Urszula Stankiewicz and I'm a 2nd year student of Computer Science
+    I'm Urszula Stankiewicz and I'm a Computer Science student

 at AGH University of Science and Technology in Cracow, Poland